Dkhan213/gesture-controlled-robotic-arm/README.md

 An end-to-end wearable telemetry and multi-axis robotic actuation system powered by dual ESP32 microcontrollers over the ESP-NOW wireless protocol.

-This repository contains the complete embedded C++ firmware, hardware pinouts, signal conditioning algorithms, and kinematic mapping logic for a 5-DoF robotic arm driven by a custom sensor glove.
+This repository contains the complete embedded C++ firmware, hardware pinout configurations, signal conditioning algorithms, and kinematic mapping logic for a 5-DoF robotic arm driven by a custom sensor glove.

 ---